Pyro-C/Pyro-C.github.io/book/ch3_loops/source.md

     for (int i = 100; i < 56; i--) {
         cout << i << endl;
     }
-ANSWER: Change the first and second synatic elements of the `for` loop accordingly.
+ANSWER: Change the first and second syntactic elements of the `for` loop accordingly.

     for (int i = 42; i >= 13; i--) {
         cout << i << endl;
     }
 ***

-TODO: add more examples for `do while` section.